 Swimming in the Dead Sea, Earth’s lowest elevation point, is a bucketlist moment in any Jordan itinerary.
 It’s aptly named the Dead Sea as the water is devoid of life and, with salt levels 4 times higher than the rest of the world’s oceans, it’s a case of floating rather than swimming!
 The water contains 35 minerals and these, together with the rich mud on its shoreline, make it a spa treat for the skin.

-Jordan things to do tip: bring a newspaper to read as you float in the Dead Sea!
+Things to do in Jordan tip: bring a newspaper to read as you float in the Dead Sea!
 It’s an awesome reminder of floating at the lowest point on Earth and it’s not every day you can comfortably read a newspaper in the sea!
 Remember not to shave the day you swim as the salt can really sting!

 28 | Mount Nebo